Strep Throat in Babies and Toddlers: Signs and Treatment

 What Causes Strep Throat?

-The bacterium Streptococcus pyogenes, also known as group A streptococcus, is the cause of strep throat.
+The bacterium Streptococcus pyogenes, also known as group A streptococcus, is what causes strep throat.

-This type of bacteria is highly contagious and can be transmitted through airborne droplets when an infected person sneezes or coughs, or when someone shares food or drinks with an infected person.
-It’s also possible for your baby or toddler to become infected if they touch a contaminated surface and then touch their nose, mouth, or eyes.
+This kind of bacteria spreads easily.
+It can be passed through the air when someone sneezes or coughs, or by sharing food or drinks with an infected person.
+Your baby or toddler could also get infected if they touch a contaminated surface and then touch their nose, mouth, or eyes.

 How to Protect Your Little One Against Strep Throat

-Here's what you can do to reduce the chances of your infant or toddler (or anyone in your family) being exposed to the bacteria and getting strep throat:
+Here's what you can do to lower the chances of your baby or toddler (or anyone in the family) catching strep throat:

 Wash hands frequently.
-Wash your hands before touching or feeding your little one and have other family members and any guests do so as well when they enter the house.
-Clean your baby's hands often and supervise older toddlers and children to make sure they do a good job of washing their hands.
+Make sure you wash your hands before touching or feeding your little one, and ask other family members and guests to do the same when they come in.
+Clean your baby's hands often, and help older toddlers and kids wash their hands properly.

 Cover coughs and sneezes with a tissue or upper arm.
-Everyone who cares for your little one should use either a tissue or the crook of the elbow when coughing or sneezing.
-Encourage your toddler to do this too and be sure to throw out any used tissues.
+Everyone looking after your little one should use a tissue or their elbow when coughing or sneezing.
+Encourage your toddler to do this too, and remember to toss any used tissues.

 Avoid sharing drinking cups or utensils.
-This can help prevent your little one from coming into contact with the bacteria if the items were used by an infected person.
+This helps prevent your little one from picking up the bacteria from items used by someone who's sick.

 How Is Strep Throat Diagnosed?

-If you suspect your child has strep throat, it’s safest to take them to their healthcare provider.
-The provider may have a rapid strep test on hand, which can offer results within minutes.
-A negative result often means the infection is presumed to be caused by a virus.
+If you think your child might have strep throat, it's best to take them to the healthcare provider.
+Diagnosing strep throat in babies may need a rapid strep test or a throat culture, which can give results in minutes.
+A negative result usually means the infection is likely caused by a virus.

-However, up to a third of negative rapid strep tests can give a false negative (meaning the result is negative, even if your child has strep throat).
-So even if you get a negative result from the rapid test, if your healthcare provider suspects strep throat as being the cause of the sore throat, your provider may swab your child’s throat to test for the presence of the streptococcus bacterium, just to be sure.
-The results of the throat culture may be available within a day or two.
+However, up to a third of negative rapid strep tests can be false negatives.
+So even if the rapid test says negative, if your healthcare provider thinks strep throat might be the cause, they might swab your child's throat to test for the presence of the streptococcus bacterium, just to be sure.
+The results from the throat culture usually come back in a day or two.

 What Is the Treatment for Strep Throat?

-Strep throat in children is easy to treat.
-If the results of the tests come back positive, your healthcare provider will probably prescribe antibiotics that can be given orally or by injection.
+Strep throat in babies is easy to treat.
+If the tests come back positive, your healthcare provider will likely prescribe antibiotics that can be given as a liquid or injection.

-Make sure that your little one takes the full course of antibiotics, even if they're feeling better and their symptoms improve before the course is up.
-For children older than 3, it is extremely important that strep throat is successfully treated in order to prevent serious complications, including abscesses of the tonsils or kidney problems.
+Make sure your little one takes the full course of antibiotics, even if they start feeling better before it's finished.
+For kids older than 3, it's really important that strep throat is fully treated to prevent serious complications, like abscesses in the tonsils or kidney problems.

 When Should You Contact Your Healthcare Provider?

-A sore throat that doesn't improve over the course of a day.
-Notice if your little one's throat seems to be painful most of the time.
+A sore throat that doesn't get better within a day.
+Keep an eye out if your little one's throat seems painful all the time.

 A fever.
-Use a baby thermometer to check your little one's temperature to see whether they have a fever (a rectal temperature of 100.4 degrees Fahrenheit or higher).
-This information may also help your provider decide whether you need to bring your baby in if you talk on the phone.
+Use a baby thermometer to check if your little one has a fever (a rectal temperature of 100.
+4 degrees Fahrenheit or higher).
+This info can help your provider decide if you need to bring your baby in when you call.

 Excessive drooling.
 This may indicate your baby is finding it hard to swallow, which could be a sign of a sore throat.

-Very rarely, a group A strep infection can lead to additional complications like ear infection, sinusitis, abscesses in the tonsils, infection of the lymph nodes, or scarlet fever, so it's important to consult your child's healthcare provider and follow any recommended treatment plan.
+Very rarely, a group A strep infection can lead to complications like ear infections, sinusitis, abscesses in the tonsils, lymph node infections, or scarlet fever.
+That's why it's important to consult your child's healthcare provider and follow their treatment plan.

 What Is the Difference Between a Sore Throat, Tonsillitis, and Strep Throat?

-You may have heard the terms tonsillitis, strep throat, and plain old “sore throat” used interchangeably, and could be wondering what's the difference is between them.
-Here is a brief breakdown:
+You might have heard the terms tonsillitis, strep throat, and just a regular sore throat used interchangeably, and wonder what's the difference between them.
+Here’s a quick rundown:

 Sore throat.
-In babies and young children, this common symptom usually stems from a viral infection, which can cause inflammation in the throat and around the tonsils, but not the tonsils themselves.
-Viral infections do not require a specific medicine, and your child should get better in 7 to 10 days.
-Sometimes a sore throat may be accompanied by a cold, and in some instances, even a mild fever.
+In babies and young kids, a sore throat usually comes from a viral infection, which can cause inflammation in the throat and around the tonsils, but not the tonsils themselves.
+Viral infections don't need specific medicine, and your child should get better in 7 to 10 days.
+Sometimes a sore throat might come with a cold or even a mild fever.

 Tonsillitis.
-Tonsillitis is an inflammation of the tonsils due to a viral or bacterial infection.
-This infection can cause the tonsils to swell and become larger than normal, and even make them red.
-A sore throat is a common symptom of tonsillitis, and it often comes with the feeling of pain or discomfort when swallowing.
-If tonsillitis is due to a bacterial infection, your healthcare provider will prescribe a course of antibiotics.
+Tonsillitis is when the tonsils get inflamed due to a viral or bacterial infection.
+This can make the tonsils swell up and turn red.
+A sore throat is a common symptom of tonsillitis, often causing pain or discomfort when swallowing.
+If it's caused by a bacterial infection, your healthcare provider will prescribe antibiotics.

 Strep throat.
-Strep throat is an infection that’s caused by the Streptococcus pyogenes bacterium and not a virus.
-A sore throat is the chief symptom, but in older children, the tonsils sometimes become very inflamed, too.
+Strep throat is caused by the Streptococcus pyogenes bacterium, not a virus.
+A sore throat is the main symptom, but in older kids, the tonsils can get really inflamed too.

 If you suspect your child’s throat is bothering them, consult your healthcare provider, who can make a diagnosis and recommend the appropriate treatment.